sysprog21/semu/README.md

 ```

 ### Note for macOS users
-On macOS, `md5sum` is no longer installed by default so you might run into errors like below while running RISC-V tests.
+Since `md5sum` is no longer installed by default on macOS, you may get problems similar to the ones below when running RISC-V tests.
 ```shell
 semu/tests/riscv-tests/isa/../env/v/vm.c: In function 'vm_boot':
 <command-line>: error: invalid suffix "x" on integer constant